 1. Engagement Rate

-Engagement Rate is the smarter standard in Google Analytics 4 (GA4).
-A session counts as engaged if the user does any of the following: stays more than a threshold (default 10 seconds), views a second page, or triggers a conversion event1.
+Engagement Rate is the smarter standard in Google Analytics 4.
+A session counts as engaged if the user meets a time threshold (default 10 seconds), views a second page, or triggers a conversion event1.
 This filters out accidental visits and short, nonmeaningful sessions.

 A low engagement rate is a red flag that your landing content or user experience isn’t connecting.